Diaphteiros/landscaper/docs/usage/Blueprints.md

   template: # inline template

 # subinstallations is a list of installation templates.
-# A installation template expose specific installation configuration are
+# An installation template expose specific installation configuration are
 # used to assemble multiple blueprints together.
 subinstallations:
 - file: /installations/dns/dns-installation.yaml